jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 ## Getting Rid Of That Dreaded Null error

-The single most common error in a JavaScript application is likely the `null is not a function`, or some variation of it.
+The single most common error in a JavaScript application is likely the `null is not a function` error, or some variation of it.
 This class of error is completely due to type mismatches: Not dealing with nullable types properly.

 For example, given a function such as the following.